 Splash a few drops of the paint into the resin mixture and stir.
-If you are not happy with the color, you can always add more to make it darker and more opaque looking.
+If you are unhappy with the color, you can always add more to make it darker and more opaque.
 However, be careful not to add too much, because it can make your resin bendy and soft.

 Step 5: Add resin to the pendant

 Pour a dollop of resin into the pendant, just enough to coat the bottom.
 Use your stirring stick to spread it into the corners of the bezel blank.

 This resin base coat adds more color to the pendant and acts as glue for the flowers.
 Don’t add too much.
 You need to leave room for a second resin layer.